 At least five of the detainees tested positive for Covid-19, Houston Police Assistant Chief Patricia Cantu told KHOU.

-After Friday’s raid, neighbors told police they had noticed anything unusual at the home.
+After Friday’s raid, neighbors told police they had not noticed anything unusual at the home.

 The five defendants have been charged with harboring, concealing and shielding illegal aliens for the purpose of commercial advantage or private financial gain.
 If convicted, they face up to 10 years in federal prison and $250,000 fines.